RoseWiz/OSProject/README.md

 Section: __Fill your class section__.

 Team Mates:
-1. Muhammad farhan Budiman and 2017631
+1. Muhammad Farhan Budiman and 2017631

 ## Rules
 1. You are allowed to have **3 group** members. *Exception* is allowed **IFF (if and only if)** you are allowed to have 4 group members if you are a **multinational** or a **multigender** group.